-- a) the technical judging of all individual and team competitions - b) the allocation and verification of final placings in a competition - c) settling all problems that may arise during the course of the event - d) referring any case which is beyond its jurisdiction to the Appeal Committee - e) referring any case within its jurisdiction but which it considers deserving of penalties not in the jurisdiction of the Ground Jury to the Appeal Committee - f) referring to the Appeal Committee any matter not requiring an immediate decision for the purpose of judging the competition
+- a) the technical judging of all individual and team competitions - b) the allocation and verification of final placings in a competition - c) settling all technical problems that may arise during the course of the event that come under their jurisdiction within the field of play ref dot points d) and e) below. - d) referring any written protests received for 'Horse Abuse' to the OC (refer 1.3.1 and 5.1) case which is beyond its jurisdiction to the Appeal Committee - e) referring any case within which is beyond its jurisdiction to the EA State Branch responsible for the eventbut which it considers deserving of penalties not in the jurisdiction of the Ground Jury to the Appeal Committee - f) referring any technicalities or matters that are beyond the Ground Juries jurisdiction to the Chief Steward or TD, if appointed at the event in question, or to the OC. to the Appeal Committee any matter not requiring an immediate decision for the purpose of judging the competition g) at the completion of judging the Chief Judge/TD/person authorised by the OC of a competition must, prior to the formal posting of placings, be given the original of the score sheet which has to include riders' and horses' names, individual judge's marks, overall total, percentage and provisional placing.
+Other tasks of the Ground Jury include: